-Explainer-Japan hiked interest rates.
+EXPLAINER-Japan hiked interest rates.
 Why is the yen falling?

 INTERVENTION RISK

-At 151.27 per dollar the currency remains very close to the 151.94 mark that drew intervention in 2022.
-Markets seem leery of testing the 152 level, though authorities have stressed they aren't targeting particular levels but rather speculative moves.
+The yen's dollar exchange rate has broken the level that drew intervention in 2022.
+Markets seem leery of testing 152 next, though authorities have stressed they aren't targeting particular levels but rather speculative moves.

-"Many seem to think a 'line in the sand' against further JPY weakness sits near the 152 area when intervention occurred in late 2022," said HSBC analysts in a note to clients.
+"Many seem to think a 'line in the sand' against further yen weakness sits near the 152 area when intervention occurred in late 2022," said HSBC analysts in a note to clients.

 "The current situation is trickier, especially when the U.S. dollar is not in a bubble-like state as in the period of October/November 2022.
 So, the risk is that Japan's (finance ministry) tries to intervene to support the yen but with very limited success.
 This could create heightened uncertainty for the yen and other currencies."